npruehs/ue4-rts/README.md

 1. Bind the axis MoveCameraLeftRight (e.g. to Left and Right keys).
 1. Bind the axis MoveCameraUpDown (e.g. to Up and Down keys).
+1. Bind the axis ZoomCamera (e.g. to the mouse wheel axis).
 1. At your RTSPlayerController, set the CameraSpeed (e.g. to 1000).
 1. At your RTSPlayerController, set the CameraScrollThreshold (e.g. to 20).
+1. At your RTSPlayerController, set CameraZoomSpeed, MinCameraDistance and MaxCameraDistance as desired.

 ### Adding Units